profzei/Matebook-X-Pro-2018/Readme.md

 Personally I use the application [BetterTouchTool](https://folivora.ai/), which is paid but incredibly useful and allows custom trackpad gestures amongst other features.

-My current settings are as follows;
+My current settings are as follows:

 <p align="center">
 <img src="/Wiki/Images/Screenshot%202021-02-01%20at%2014.55.54.png" alt="BetterTouchTool Settings" />